ckeditor/ckeditor4-docs/guides/dev/errors/README.md

 For licensing, see LICENSE.md.
 -->

-# CKEditor error reference
+# CKEditor Error Reference

 List of CKEditor error codes and their explanation.
+These error codes are used by the editor to log information about errors and warnings to the JavaScript console.

 ## autoembed-no-widget-def

 * Location: `plugins/autoembed/plugin.js`
-* Description: Incorrect config.autoEmbed_widget value.
+* Description: Incorrect {@link CKEDITOR.config#autoEmbed_widget} value.
 No widget definition found.
 * Additional data: none

 ## editor-plugin-required

 * Location: `core/editor.js`
 * Description: Plugin cannot be removed from the plugins list, because it's required by other plugin.
 * Additional data:
-	* plugin: Name of the plugin that cannot be removed.
+	* `plugin`: Name of the plugin that cannot be removed.
-	* requiredBy: Name of the plugin which requirements blocks the removal.
+	* `requiredBy`: Name of the plugin which requirements blocks the removal.

 ## embedbase-widget-invalid